-The registered office and principal place of business of the Company are located at Lot 19, Jalan Delima 1/1, Taman Perindustrian Teknologi Tinggi Subang, 47500 Subang Jaya, Selangor Darul Ehsan.
+The registered office and principal place of business of the Company is located at Lot 19, Jalan Delima 1/1, Taman Perindustrian Teknologi Tinggi Subang, 47500 Subang Jaya, Selangor Darul Ehsan.

-The financial statements of the Group and of the Company have been approved by the Board of Directors and were authorised for issuance on April 25, 2014.
+The financial statements of the Group and of the Company have been approved by the Board of Directors and were authorised for issuance on April 27, 2015.